pedrosak/FTFP/README.md

 	Kok Peng Tan
 	Tito Bogran

-Repository maintained by Tito Bogran.
+Repository maintained by Kurt Pedrosa.

 For more information about this project direct any questions to pedrosak@erau.edu

-This is a test commit.